minyor/syn2midi/README.md

 Optional: [-s start time in seconds] [-e end time in seconds]

-Optional: [-R boolean, include to generate report]
+Optional: [-R boolean, include to generate report] (thanks to https://github.com/DanLatimer)

 ## Custom Mask creation:
 Not all synthesia videos you find will work with included mask images.
 You might need to create your own mask.